D.C.’s coronavirus numbers are rising. Here’s what you need to know.

 Public health experts say any indoor spaces have higher transmission risks than being outdoors.
 Masking, social distancing and limited capacity can reduce the risk of transmission indoors, but it cannot eliminate it.

 The CDC recommends not visiting any of these places if you are feeling ill and to check in advance about mask policies.
-In Maryland, everyone over 5 is required to wear a mask indoors.

-Is it safe to eat in a tent outdoors at a restaurant this winter?
+Is it safe to eat in a tent outdoors at a restaurant?

 The risk of transmission depends on who else is in the tent with you.
 If it’s a pod limited to only the diners in your household, your transmission risk is less than if multiple tables are seated inside the same sealed tent.
 Although outdoors, if the tent is closed off to the elements it could create poor ventilation akin to dining indoors.
 Experts recommend wearing your mask whenever not actively eating and drinking.